 Difference between psychosis and schizophrenia

-Schizophrenia is a mental illness that can cause psychosis, but schizophrenia is not the only cause of psychosis.
-In some cases, other mental illnesses cause psychosis, including major depressive disorder, bipolar disorder, borderline personality disorder, etc.
+Schizophrenia is a mental illness that can cause psychosis, but schizophrenia is not the only mental disorder that causes psychosis.
+In some cases, major depressive disorder, bipolar disorder, borderline personality disorder can also cause psychosis.

 No one is diagnosed with just psychosis- Difference between psychosis and schizophrenia

 No one is diagnosed with just psychosis.
 For instance, my son has been diagnosed with severe depression with some psychosis and later he was diagnosed with Bipolar II with some psychosis.
 Others have been diagnosed with bipolar disorder with some psychosis.
 As you can see, psychosis is a symptom of various mental illnesses.
-I hope these examples help you to understand the difference between psychosis and schizophrenia.
+I hope these examples help you to begin to understand the difference between psychosis and schizophrenia.